 Are you struggling to get all of your students’ books checked out in a timely fashion?
 Do you feel like you are running in a million different directions and not able to answer everyone’s question?
 Have you ever felt like pulling your hair out at the end of a class?
 I know I have!
-In this post you will learn 5 tips, ideas and tricks to help make this process run smoother.
+In this post you will learn 5 tips, ideas and tricks to help you and your library have a smoother book checkout.

 Thankfully I have been blessed with an amazing library assistant, so most of the time there are two of us to handle book check-out.
 However, the past couple of years she is constantly pulled to cover classrooms.
 So I am often by myself and have felt the frustration many times.
 There is so much to do during this time other than checking out books: help students search the catalog, locate books, provide readers advisory and answer any other questions the kids have.
 Add in phone calls from the office and teachers popping in to look for materials and you end up with a very chaotic time.

 I have come up with a few strategies and ideas that you can implement to help ease the chaos.
 And since we are approaching the end of the year you might want to just keep these in mind for the start of next school year.